 Amid nods to the political nihilism, violence, and homogenizing corporate power of today, the Biennale evinces a commitment to an old-fashioned sensibility: that freedom comes down to self-presentation and being able to be oneself in public.
 Martine Gutierrez, a Latinx trans woman, shows herself in Helmut Newton-like fashion fantasias, and Mari Katayama frames her image in elaborate photographic tableaux that include prosthetic body parts and present her amputated legs.

 Alex Da Corte reprises his captivating three-hour video installation Rubber Pencil Devil (2018), a standout work of the 2018 Carnegie International, in which he dons costumes from Mr. Rogers to Eminem, inhabiting cultural tropes and savoring them.
-The South African photographer Zanele Muholi paints her skin a darker shade of black and poses in a variety of guises in large images hung throughout the Arsenale.
+The South African photographer Zanele Muholi has increased the contrast of her images in post-production to make her skin a darker shade of black as she poses in a variety of guises in large prints that are hung throughout the Arsenale.

 Also remarkable is Brazil’s pavilion, for which Bárbara Wagner and Benjamin de Burca assembled an irresistible two-channel music video—part documentary, part scripted production—in collaboration with dance groups that specialize in brega, batidão do maloca, and swingueira.
 At one point, the dancers, many of whom are gender non-binary, cry: “Pleasure!”
 That could be a rallying cry for some of the most memorable work in this Biennale, which shows artists joyfully improvising and teasing out the political potency of play.